david6983/themaquereau/README.md

 [Read the paper](doc/cache/cache_implementation_volley_android_kotlin.md)

-## Release
+## APK Release

-The APK wil be found in the release section of github
+The APK can be downloaded from the [release](https://github.com/david6983/themaquereau/releases/tag/v1.0) section